-The primary motivation of the sample studies is reported in Figure 3, with analysing changes in Total factor Productivity (TFP) – i.e. the Solow Residual - the most common reason, followed by the testing of a new variable within the production function.
-However, this is largely driven by the CD studies.
-For the CES studies, the focus appears more practical: i.e. the elasticity of substitution (required as inputs for CGE models) and aspects of computational solving (e.g. R).
+The primary motivation of the sample studies is reported in Figure 3, with analysing changes in Total factor Productivity (TFP) – i.e. the Solow Residual - the most common reason, followed by the testing of a new variable within the production function. [____ previous sentence is unclear. ____] However, this is largely driven by the CD studies.
+For the CES studies, the focus appears more practical: i.e. the elasticity of substitution (required as inputs for CGE models) and aspects of computational solving (e.g. R [____ do you mean R^2?____]).
 Other comparative characteristics (e.g. factors of production; solution method; and treatment of Solow and fitted residuals) between the two dominant MPFs are shown in Appendix A.